Glutexo/onigumo/README.md

 ## Architecture ##

-Onigumo is composed of three interconnected parts:
+Onigumo is composed of three sequentially interconnected components:

 * the Operator,
 * the Downloader,
 * the Parser.

-The flowchart below shows their cooperation:
+The flowchart below illustrates the cooperation of those parts:

 ```mermaid
 flowchart LR